Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 # Abstract

-**Forest is an AI-focused innovation engine** leveraging positive learnings from **Bitcoin mining** and **preventing tokenomics pitfalls** that allow oligarchies of large token holders to control networks to their benefit **like in Bittensor**.
+**ForestAI is an AI-focused innovation engine** leveraging positive learnings from **Bitcoin mining** and **preventing tokenomics pitfalls** that allow oligarchies of large token holders to control networks to their benefit **like in Bittensor**.

-In Forest, **all services are available for purchase** by real-world clients on day one.
+In ForestAI, **all services are available for purchase** by real-world clients on day one.
 This allows us to **move away from corruption-prone stake-weighted voting** and instead **distribute tokens based on verified blockchain data** on who attracts the most new customers to the network.

 Furthermore we ensure fair competition by utilizing **cheat-proof decentralized AI benchmarking** in the reward function and **collateral** **slashing** for attempted cheating.